PHRASAL VERBS

 Butt in

-She rudely butt in on our conversation, saying that she didn’t agree with us.
+She rudely butt in on our conversation, saying that she didn’t agree

 Hey, Marc!
 Don't butt in… wait for your turn!